Schedule Your Free

 An IAH is a

-court order that tells someone to stop harassing, annoying, or alarming you.
+civil court order that tells someone to stop harassing, annoying, or alarming you.
 It’s commonly used for

 non-domestic relationships (neighbors, acquaintances, strangers).
 Orders take effect immediately